firebase/firebase-js-sdk/packages/firebase/README.md

 handle module bundling for libraries installed through npm and imported into your codebase.

-See our guide [Using module bundlers with Firebase](/docs/web/module-bundling) for more information.
+See [Using module bundlers with Firebase](/docs/web/module-bundling) for more information.

 ### Script include
-You can also load Firebase packages as script modules in browsers that support native ES module.
+You can also load Firebase packages as script modules in browsers that support native ES modules.

 ```html
 <!-- use script module by specifying type="module" -->